Below we discuss the pros and cons of each type of load so that carriers can make informed decisions when it comes to selecting their equipment.

 Live loads typically take about 2 hours, on average.
 Yes, drop and hooks may be completed sooner, but this doesn’t always happen.
 Some drivers have issues with receiving an incorrect trailer number, which could result in delays.
 Other times, a trailer may be located in the wrong spot or it might be difficult to find.
 This could result in several hours of waiting and other time-consuming hassles that could throw off your schedule.

 One thing that you should always bear in mind is concurrent activity – what else can you get done while you are waiting?
-You could be planning ahead, checking out freight brokers to plan next moves.
+You could be planning ahead, checking out freight brokers to plan the next moves.
 You could even be thinking about whether or not your fuel card gives you the best deals or getting your load factored with the highest rated factoring company.

 You may also run into instances where a customer simply doesn’t have an available trailer ready.
 If this happens, what was supposed to be a drop and hook could turn into a live load.
 This can cause issues if you don’t have an appointment time for a live load and have to wait.